- Darrell Lockhart, Ph.D., 2004 - 2008

 - Robert Gutierrez-Perez, Ph.D.

 - Jafeth Sanchez, Ph.D.

-In 2002, Latinos in Nevada represented 18.6 percent of the state’s population with a projected one percent annual increase, becoming the fastest growing minority; a motivation for the LRC development.
+In 2002, Latinos in Nevada represented 18.6 percent of the state’s population with a projected one percent annual increase, becoming the fastest-growing minority, a motivation for the LRC development.
 Despite the anticipated growth, the Latinx community within the state had limited access to decision-making processes.
-The lack of research and ability to disseminate pertinent information too often hindered the Latinx community’s ability to create a unified vision and collaboratively work on implementations.
+The lack of research and the ability to disseminate pertinent information too often hindered the Latinx community’s ability to create a unified vision and collaboratively work on implementations.

 More recently, in the fall of 2022, the Latino Research Center transitioned to be housed under the Provost’s Office.
 The purpose of this move is to enhance the research and outreach efforts of Latinos not only within the university but statewide.
 The Latino Research Center is the only research center in the state focused on conducting research centered on the Latinx community.